Fiserv/Commerce-Hub/docs/Getting-Started/Getting-Started-General.md

-# What is Commerce Hub?
+# Getting Started with Commerce Hub

 The Commerce Hub provides a simple way to integrate payment acceptance functionality and gives you access to a comprehensive suite of global commerce assets.
 We Offers a variety of payment options ranging from debit cards, credit cards and eChecks to digital payments like Apple Pay, PayPal, and Google Pay.